 Assignments, including discussion posts and participation, are due as outlined in the classrooms and course syllabi.
 Technological issues are not considered grounds for late assignment submissions.
-Assignments that are not submitted by the time indicated in the classroom are subject to deductions as follows:
+Assignments and discussion posts that are not submitted by the time indicated in the classroom are subject to deductions as follows:

-- Assignments submitted after midnight on the final day of class will not be accepted for grading. - One to Seven (1-7) days late: 10% deduction per day from the total possible points prior to grading. - Eight (8) days and beyond: Assignments submitted more than seven (7) days late will not be accepted for grading.
+- Assignments submitted one to seven (1-7) days late: up to a 10% deduction per day from the total possible points prior to grading. - Eight (8) days and beyond: Assignments submitted more than seven (7) days late will not be accepted for grading. - Assignments submitted after midnight on the final day of class will not be accepted for grading. - Discussion posts must be submitted within the week they are due for a maximum of 4 days late.
+One to four (1-4) days late: up to a 10% deduction per day from the total possible points.

-The policy applies to course assignments with the exception of exams, quizzes, discussion question responses, and participation responses to peers, which must be submitted by the due date published within the course.
+The policy applies to course assignments, except for exams and quizzes, which must be submitted by the due date published within the course.